makrai/notes/li17-Affective-from-WordEmbedding-ieee.md

   2. the linear regression weighted on the the semantic similarity between a target word and the seed words [23], which is limited by the accuracy of the semantic similarity
-* We [infer] sentiment, valence, arousal, dominance, evaluation, potency, activity, imagery, and also other meanings including perceptual sense of words, concreteness of words
+* We infer sentiment, valence, arousal, dominance, evaluation, potency, activity, imagery, and also other meanings including perceptual sense of words, concreteness of words
 * Evaluations show that
   1. SOTA on several affective lexicons
   1. rating scale insensitive, i.e. not require the rating range to be bipolar
-  1. computationally more efficient than ... propagation based methods
+  1. computationally more efficient than propagation based methods
   1. Several affective lexicons with about million of words are built and
-    * lexicons based on word embedding perform better than previous [ones]
+    * lexicons based on word embedding perform better than previous ones

 # 2 Related works 2